Great Night Out: Background

 The series follows the misadventures of four thirty-something former school friends from Stockport, Matthew 'Beggsy' Begg (William Ash), Paddy 'Hodge' Hodgkinson (Lee Boardman), Glyn Thwaite (Craig Parkinson), and Darren 'Daz' Taylor (Stephen Walters).
 All four love football and are lifelong fans of Stockport County.
 Hodge has been married for five years prior to the first episode, whilst Daz is in a long-term relationship.
 Glyn and Beggsy both get girlfriends as the series progresses.
 They frequent their local pub, the Admiral Nelson, where they often tease and banter with the landlord Warren Peterson (Ricky Tomlinson).

 Actor Stephen Walters, who plays Daz in the series, described the show by saying: "Great Night Out is a positive and upbeat comedy-drama series and audiences love that sort of escapism.
 People don't always want to sit though something dark and hard-hitting and depressing.
 There's a place for those sort of shows, but at a time when people are tightening their belts this series is all about warmth, friendship and pure escapism."

-Jimmy Mulville, Executive producer on the series, said: "I hope we do justice to the brilliant scripts and wonderful cast.
+Jimmy Mulville, executive producer of the series, said: "I hope we do justice to the brilliant scripts and wonderful cast.
 This is a laugh-out-loud comedy about friendship, love and Stockport!”